microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing Data Analytics with SQL Server 2019.md

 In this task, you will run the SQL Data Discovery & Classification tool against their customer database, which includes personal, demographic, and sales data.

-1. Open SQL Server Management Studio (SSMS) and connect to your SQL Server 2019 cluster.
+1. Open **SQL Server Management Studio** (SSMS) and connect to your SQL Server 2019 cluster.

-2. Right-click on the **sales** database, then choose **Tasks > Classify Data...**.
+2. Right-click on the **sales** database, then choose **Tasks > Data Discovery and Classification > Classify Data...**.

     ![The sales database, Tasks menu, and Classify Data items are highlighted.](media/ssms-classify-data-link.png 'Data Classification')

 3. When the tool runs, it will analyze all of the columns within all of the tables and recommend appropriate data classifications for each.
-What you should see is the Data Classification dashboard showing no currently classified columns, and a classification recommendations box at the top showing that there are 44 columns that the tool identified as containing sensitive (PII) or GDPR-related data. **Select** on this classification recommendations box.
+What you should see is the Data Classification dashboard showing no currently classified columns, and a classification recommendations box at the top showing that there are 45 columns that the tool identified as containing sensitive (PII) or GDPR-related data.

+4. **Select** on this classification recommendations box.

     ![The data classification recommendations box is highlighted.](media/ssms-classification-recommendations-box.png 'Data classification recommendations box')

-4. The list of recommendations displays the schema, table, column, type of information, and recommended sensitivity label for each identified column.
+5. The list of recommendations displays the schema, table, column, type of information, and recommended sensitivity label for each identified column.
 You can change the information type and sensitivity labels for each if desired.
 In this case, accept all recommendations by **checking the checkbox** in the recommendations table header.

     ![The recommendations are shown with each checkbox checked.](media/ssms-recommendations.png 'Classification recommendations')

-5. Select **Accept selected recommendations**.
+6. Select **Accept selected recommendations**.

     ![The Accept selected recommendations button is highlighted.](media/ssms-accept-selected-recommendations.png 'Accept selected recommendations')

-6. Select **Save** in the toolbar above to apply your changes.
+7. Select **Save** in the toolbar above to apply your changes.

     ![The Save button is highlighted.](media/ssms-save-classification-changes.png 'Save classification changes')

-7. After the changes are saved, select **View Report**.
+8. After the changes are saved, select **View Report**.

     ![The View Report button is highlighted.](media/ssms-view-report.png 'View Report')

-8. What you should see is a report with a full summary of the database classification state.
+9. What you should see is a report with a full summary of the database classification state.
 When you right-click on the report, you can see options to print or export the report in different formats.

     ![The report is displayed, as well as the context menu showing export options after right-clicking on the report.](media/ssms-report.png 'SQL Data Classification Report')